-If you are injured on the job in California, you should be eligible to get…
+If you are injured on the job in Los Angeles, you should be eligible to…

-You may be surprised how many injured and disabled workers in California ask this question when calling our lawyers here at the Koszdin, Fields, Sherry & Katz law firm.
+You may be surprised how many injured and disabled workers in California ask this question when calling our lawyers here at the Koszdin, Fields & Sherry law firm.

 The situation is pretty much the same in each of these cases.
 A worker is injured in the workplace or suffers a work-related illness.
 He or she files a workers’ comp claim and settles his/her case to pay for the medical treatment and rehabilitation, and that’s it.
 But after a while, the worker may notice that his or her condition has gotten worse since he or she settled the workers’ comp case.

 And so the question is: “Is there any way to reopen a workers’ comp case and seek compensation for additional medical expenses if your workplace injury gets worse AFTER you have already settled your workers’ comp claim?”